fegastal/42SP-Labs-Notes/README.md

 At first, we need to remove the first two elements (nodes) of LOWEST frequency: in our case, `w` and `o`.
 In a binary tree, we have "leaves" (a node which has no children), we also have "intermediate nodes" which always have 2 children (when the path forks) and the frequency of that particular node is the sum of the frequencies of its children.

+One important detail is that a binary tree is different from a binary search tree, specifically.
+Here, smaller elements are always to the left of the root and larger elements are to the right of it. :)

 It sounds complicated, but it is actually quite simple.
 Let's go:

 <a href=""><img src="https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/image/sum_leaf_frequency.png" alt="Sum of leaf frequency"></a>